williamhatcher/blog/_posts/pdp11/Rescuing a historic PDP-11 from being Salvaged.md

 PDP-11 Chassis

 ## Next Steps
-Calvin and I are going to ensure the power supply isn't faulty, replace any bulging capacitors or other failed components, make our own serial cable, and try booting to the on-line debugging RAM.
+Calvin and I are going to ensure the power supply isn't faulty, replace any bulging capacitors or other failed components, make our own serial cable, and try booting to the on-line debugging ROM.
 After that we will work on getting an emulated disk / tape drive connected to the machine.
 If you or anyone you know have a disk / tape drive please [contact me](https://hatcher.work).

 As we make progress I'll write up more posts under the PDP-11 tag.